confio/tgrade-contracts/contracts/tgrade-valset/README.md

 doesn't support multiple slashers.
 Only admin of `tgrade-valset` can ever slash on this contract (and he also always can do that).

-Because only the `membership` contract it slashed by implementation of `Slash`, it the `memebrship` contract itself is responsible to take care about aligning weight on validators and engagement contracts.
-However as the rewards distribution is not recalculated until the next epoch, the slashing would not affect the current epoch.
+Because only the `membership` contract is slashed by this implementation of `Slash`, the `membership` contract itself is responsible for taking care of aligning weight on validators and engagement contracts.
+However, as the rewards distribution is not recalculated until the next epoch, the slashing would not affect the current epoch.